 (a) the forms and procedures for making a report of a corruption offence; and

 (b) the operational procedures in connection with disclosures made to the Commission.

-To date, the Commission has issued the report/complaint forms, report/complaint procedures and media disclosure release.
+To date, the Commission has issued the report/complaint forms, and the report/complaint procedures.

 The Commission meets at such times as necessary, currently at least once a month.